beginning of content

 • Fatigue (tiredness) is common in the first and third trimester of pregnancy.

-• Sometimes tiredness can be a sign of another health problem so if it happens often, it's important to discuss this with your doctor or midwife.
+• Sometimes tiredness can be a sign of another health problem, so if it doesn’t pass or happens often, it’s important to discuss this with your doctor or midwife.

 • Healthy eating, exercise, avoiding caffeine and getting plenty of rest can help improve your sleep.

-• It’s important to sleep on your side, not on your back, from 28 weeks.
+• It’s important to sleep on your side, not on your back, from 28 weeks of pregnancy.

 Why do I feel so tired during pregnancy?

-In the first trimester, it’s common to feel fatigue (tired) because of the changes happening in your body.
+In the first trimester, it’s common to feel fatigued (tired) because of the changes happening in your body.
 You’ll probably have more energy after 14 weeks.

 Getting enough sleep is important for you and your baby.
 This can be hard because sleep is different when you’re pregnant.